Oenocarpus bataua

 Oenocarpus bataua, the patawa, sehe, hungurahua (Ecuador) or mingucha, is a palm tree native to the Amazon rainforest.
 The tree produces edible fruits rich in high-quality oil.

 Distribution and habitat

 It is native to the tropical rainforests of South America and is abundant in the wet zones at elevations less than 1000 m.
-Its distribution stretches from Panamá and Trinidad to the Amazon basin (Colombia, Venezuela, Guianas, Brazil, Bolivia, Ecuador, Peru).
+Its distribution stretches from Panama and Trinidad to the Amazon basin (Colombia, Venezuela, Guianas, Brazil, Bolivia, Ecuador, Peru).
 Two varieties are recognized: